SJTU-IPADS/SQLDriller/README.md

 ### 3. Dataset Refine and Model Accuracy Evaluation

+See `dataset_refine.py` for dataset error detection and fixing functionality.

 #### 3.1 Dataset Refine
 Run the following command to ***detect and fix*** errors in the datasets.
 ```shell